stephen1000/dbt_dojo/lessons/lesson02_models/lesson.md

 select ...
 ```

 Go ahead and change the materialization of each model in `reporting` to be a table!
+If you get stuck, you can see the answer in `answers`

 ## Create a table in a different schema
 Another useful configuration option for models is `schema`, which determines which schema the materialization of your model will be placed in.
 Schema configuration can be set in a model's sql file by adding: